bonigarcia/webdrivermanager/.github/ISSUE_TEMPLATE.md

 **WebDriverManager use**: <!-- Copy here your code in which you are using WebDriverManager. -->

 **WebDriverManager traces**: <!-- Copy the WebDriverManager traces here.
 This information is very important to analyze your issue, so please do not skip this part.
-If you are not using a logger in your project (logback, log4j, etc), please consider using one before creating this issue.
+If you are not using a logger in your project (logback, log4j, etc), please consider using one before creating this issue (see a tutorial here https://www.stubbornjava.com/posts/logging-in-java-with-slf4j-and-logback).
 For instance:

 2019-06-13 09:42:30 [main] INFO  i.g.bonigarcia.wdm.WebDriverManager.detectDriverVersionFromBrowser(575) -- Using chromedriver 75.0.3770.8 (since Google Chrome 75 is installed in your machine)
 2019-06-13 09:42:30 [main] DEBUG io.github.bonigarcia.wdm.Preferences.putValueInPreferencesIfEmpty(66) -- Storing preference chrome75=75.0.3770.8 (valid until 2019-06-14 09:42:30)